romanpierson/vertx-web-accesslog/README.md

 * Fixed a bug in `DateTimeElement` that caused pattern definition not to work
 * Fixed a bug in `findInRawPatternInternal` method of several `AccessLogElement` implementations that handle several element patterns and in the case of having a pattern with those following each other this might have led to the situation of bypassing the earlier one
 * Extracting correct hostname for local host (%v)

+### 1.3.0

+(2019-)

+* Changed configuration from custom Option classes to plain JsonObject
+* Added plain timestamp as log element
+* Replaced `PrintStreamAppender` with `ConsoleAppender`
+* Added `EventBusAppender`
+* Fixed a bug with picking up the best log element if multiple ones potentially fit